microsoft/onnxscript/README.md

 ## Design Overview

-ONNX Script provides two major capabilities for authoring and debugging ONNX models and functions:
+ONNX Script provides a few major capabilities for authoring and debugging ONNX models and functions:

-* A converter that translates a Python function into an ONNX graph.
+* A converter which translates a Python ONNX Script function into an ONNX graph, accomplished by traversing the [Python Abstract Syntax Tree][python-ast] to build an ONNX graph equivalent of the function.

-  The converter analyzes the [Python Abstract Syntax Tree][python-ast] and converts that tree into an ONNX graph equivalent to the function.
+* A converter that operates inversely, translating ONNX models and functions into ONNX Script.
+This capability can be used to fully round-trip ONNX Script ↔ ONNX graph.

-* A runtime shim that allows such functions to be evaluated (in an "eager mode"); this functionality currently relies on [ONNX Runtime][onnx-runtime] for executing every [ONNX Operator][onnx-ops].
+* A runtime shim that allows such functions to be evaluated (in an "eager mode").
+This functionality currently relies on [ONNX Runtime][onnx-runtime] for executing every [ONNX Operator][onnx-ops], and there is a Python-only reference runtime for ONNX underway that will also be supported.

-The runtime is intended to help understand and debug function definitions.
+  Note that the runtime is intended to help understand and debug function definitions.
 Performance is not a goal here.

 ## Installing ONNX Script